February 18, 2020

 Learning management systems are a key component of every corporate learning and development roadmap.
 But contrary to popular opinion, an LMS is not a one size fits all proposition.

 Depending on your industry, you likely have specific requirements that not every LMS supports, or require additional work to configure.
-This is especially true in enterprise-size organizations industries where corporate training materials, compliance, tracking, reporting, and regulations can be much more important and rigorous than in smaller businesses.
+This is especially true in enterprise-size organizations industries where corporate instructional training materials, compliance, tracking, reporting, and regulations can be much more important and rigorous than in smaller businesses.

-So what is needed in an LMS in order to develop custom online training? and what do you need to consider when choosing a corporate LMS?
+So what is needed in an LMS in order to develop custom online training?
+And what do you need to consider when choosing a corporate LMS?
 In this article, we look at the key functionality that you need to examine.

-Some organizations with large numbers of employees will appreciate more in-depth segmentation and targetting options that can aid the tracking of training plans and reporting.
+Some organizations with large numbers of employees will appreciate more in-depth segmentation and targeting options that can aid the tracking of training plans and reporting.
 (Add a link to ‘training plans’ / ‘training plan templates’ keywords article (to be developed)) Useful segmentation options include those based on enrollment, completion, among other filters.

-From the learner side, your employees should ideally be able to view their profiles on the front end of your website or app via a single portal and find out key information such as how many courses are available to them, how many they’ve taken and other details about their progress.
+From the learner side, your employees should ideally be able to view their profiles on the front end of your website or app via a single portal and find out key information such as how many courses are available to them, how many they’ve taken, and other details about their progress.

 With the rise of cloud-based HTML5 authoring software, it’s now a prerequisite for any enterprise LMS to include some form on built-in content authoring tool, and these can range from very basic block type builders that can only use text and images, to fully integrated HTML and microlearning authoring tools that will negate the need for you to purchase a separate authoring solution.

 An important part of the authoring tool specification is what type of content it supports.
-Its fair to say that almost all authoring tools support text, images, and video, but if you have existing training content in older formats that you want to import, for example, PPT presentation, ensure the tool allows you to do that automatically.
+It’s fair to say that almost all authoring tools support text, images, and video, but if you have existing training content in older formats that you want to import, for example, PPT presentation, ensure the tool allows you to do that automatically.

 Some basic content types that you will probably use include: